KimKirk/Competitive-Intelligence-Analysis/README.md

 - The report is in workbook format at the request of the stakeholder who received the information.

 ## Disclaimer:
-- All information in the report was obtained from publicy avaiable sources.
+- All information in the report was obtained from publicy available sources.

 ## Processing Instructions:
 - Visit the link to view the report: https://docs.google.com/spreadsheets/d/1nI7eV0_vF75a9trATO7CWTgGTviozk6UNGQefaFFJ9k/edit?usp=sharing